SuprGames/serveless-github-action/README.md

  * Environment variables :The three environment variables used are based in Github Secrets, so you need to create the Secrets in your repository so GithubAction can make use of them
  * If you do not require integration with Serverless system, then you don't need to have Serverless access key, but then you need to remove any references to Org in your Yaml.
 I recoment to create the Key in Serverless Framework and then you register the secret.
  * The AWS credentials you are using here need to have privileges to do the operations you require.
+ * If you need to install your plugins, you will need to call npm install before you call your serverless plugin

+    # Set up of Node 12
+    - name: Installing Node 12
+      uses: actions/setup-node@v2-beta
+      with:
+        node-version: '12'
+    # This is needed if you have plugins that you need to install in your Serverless
+    - name: npm install
+      uses: actions/npm@master
+      with:
+        args: install

 ## License